HFCherish/order2/order_tasks.md

 	29. should the response body contain uri info (resource.get) --2
  	20. should the response body contain name, address, phone, total_price, created_at info (resource.get, bean) --5
 	3. --------------------------------------------------
-	29. should have tried to fetch all orders from database (repo.findAll) --3
-	30. should get one order when there's one order in database (repo.findAll) --2
+	29. should have tried to fetch all orders from database and should get one order when there's one order in database (repo.findAll) --2
-	31. should the order's id is the same as the created one (repo.save, mapper, database, record; repo.findAll, mapper) --13
+	31. should the order's id is the same as the created one (resourc.post, repo.save, mapper, database, record; repo.findAll, mapper) --13
-	23. should the order's name, address, phone are the same as the created one (repo.save, mapper, record; repo.findAll, mapper) --13
+	23. should the order's name, address, phone are the same as the created one (resourc.post, repo.save, mapper, record; repo.findAll, mapper) --13
 	27. should the order's total price is the sum of items' amounts (mapper, record; mapper-findAll) --2
 	28. should the order has a created date (mapper, record) --2
 29. create payment
 	30. should return 201 when pay (resource.post) --2
 	3. --------------------------------------------------
-	31. should try to save the payment info into database (repo.save) --3
-	31. should able to get that payment after pay (resourc.post, repo.findByOrderId) --2
+	31. should try to save the payment info into database and should able to get that payment after pay (resourc.post, repo.findByOrderId) --2
-	32. should the type of that payment is as expected (repo.save, mapper, database, record; repo.findByOrderId, mapper) --13
+	32. should the type of that payment is as expected (resourc.post, repo.save, mapper, database, record; repo.findByOrderId, mapper) --13
-	33. should the amount of that payment is as expected (repo.save, mapper, record; mapper-findByOrderId) --8
+	33. should the amount of that payment is as expected (resourc.post, repo.save, mapper, record; mapper-findByOrderId) --8
 34. get payment of some order
 	32. should return 200 when get payment (resourc.get) --2
 	3. --------------------------------------------------